Upholstery Cleaning Decoded

 3 Clean with Foam

 Apply the resulting foam to the upholstery.
-Gently work the foam into the upholstery with your fingertips so as not to stain the fabric.
+Work the foam into the upholstery with your fingertips so it does not stain the fabric.
 Let it sit for 5 minutes.

 Final cleaning tips: